Roo4L/myblog/content/posts/Invisible USB Leak on Intel SoC/index.md

 ![PT discusses whether to release PoC for Skylake or Apollolake](./_resources/pt_meme.png)

 One of most significant among this many "others" were Positive Technologies - cybersecurity development company from Russia.
-A couple of there researchers spent years trying to investigate and describe the architecture of Intel ME.
+A couple of their researchers spent years trying to investigate and describe the architecture of Intel ME.
 During such a wonderful journey they managed to decipher the configuration files of Intel ME bundled with debug software, described Intel ME Filesystem, modified debug software to allow support of Intel ME, and, last but not least, **hacked the Intel ME**.

-On Black Hat Europe 2017 Positive Technologies [presents](https://youtu.be/9fhNokIgBMU) a description of INTEL-SA-0086 - a vulnerability inside Intel ME allowing to obtain high-privileged debug access to Intel ME.
-Maxim Goryachy and Mark Ermolov present a demonstration of obtaining such access on Skylake platform and modifying video output on every boot stage using it.
+On Black Hat Europe 2017 Positive Technologies [presented](https://youtu.be/9fhNokIgBMU) a description of INTEL-SA-0086 - a vulnerability inside Intel ME allowing to obtain high-privileged debug access to Intel ME.
+Maxim Goryachy and Mark Ermolov presented a demonstration of obtaining such access on Skylake platform and modifying video output on every boot stage using it.
 Quite impressive, to be honest.

-Later, they release a [PoC for Apollake](https://github.com/ptresearch/IntelTXE-PoC) platform with instructions how to reproduce the issue.
-It is quite interesting why PT demonstrates the PoC for Skylake on Black Hat, but later releases the PoC for Apollolake only.
+Later, they released a [PoC for Apollake](https://github.com/ptresearch/IntelTXE-PoC) platform with instructions how to reproduce the issue.
+It is quite interesting why PT demonstrated the PoC for Skylake on Black Hat, but later released the PoC for Apollolake only.
 I suppose meme above explains it all.

 Positive technologies published a lot of intel about Intel ME (excuse me playing upon words) describing which would need another article.
 Summing it up, Positive Techonologies let the community to take a closer look at Intel ME on its own.
 Thanks, folks.